reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 1. **jcmd**: jcmd is used to send diagnostic command requests to the JVM.
 It is packaged as part of the JDK.
 It can be found in the `\bin` folder of a Java installation.

 2. **JVisualVM**: Usually, analyzing heap dump takes more memory than the actual heap dump size.
 This could be problematic if we are trying to analyze a heap dump from a large server on a development machine.
-JVisualVM provides live sampling of the Heap memory so it doesn't eat up the whole memory.
+JVisualVM provides a live sampling of the Heap memory so it does not eat up the whole memory.

 ## Analyzing the Heap Dump
 What we are looking for in a Heap dump is: